 There are three different types of HAE.
 The two most common types of HAE (types 1 and 2) are caused by mutations (errors) in a gene called SERPING1.
 This gene is located on chromosome 11.

-This gene provides instructions for making the C1 esterase inhibitor protein (C1).
-C1 helps with inflammation by blocking the activity of proteins that promote it.
+This gene provides instructions for making the C1 esterase inhibitor protein (C1-INH).
+C1-INH helps with reducing inflammation by blocking the activity of proteins that promote inflammation.

-The mutation that causes HAE can lead to a reduction in C1 levels in the blood (type 1).
-It can also result in a C1 that doesn’t function properly (type 2).
+The mutation that causes HAE can lead to a reduction in C1-INH levels in the blood (type 1).
+It can also result in a C1-INH that doesn’t function properly, despite a normal level of C1-INH (type 2).

 Something triggers a demand for C1 esterase inhibitor

-At some point, your body will need C1 to help control inflammation.
+At some point, your body will need C1-INH to help control inflammation.
 Some HAE attacks happen for no clear reason.
-There are also triggers that increase your body’s need for C1.
+There are also triggers that increase your body’s need for C1-INH.
 The triggers vary from person to person, but common triggers include:

 - repetitive physical activities